Serving

 NOTES:

-1. Belacan: This is a form of shrimp paste sold as solid blocks.
-See my Seafood Products Page for details.
+This is a form of shrimp paste sold as solid blocks.
+For details see our Shrimp Sauce / Paste page.

-2. Chilis: Around here we all use Fresnos, but Holland Red or similar will do fine.
-See my Chili Page for details.
+Around here we all use Red Fresnos, but Holland Red or similar will do fine.
+For details see our Thai Chilis page.

-4. Sataw Beans: This item is highly optional - folks who are not familiar with these beans may find the flavor medicinal and disturbing.
-See my Sataw Beans Page for details.
+This item is highly optional - folks who are not familiar with these beans may find the flavor medicinal and disturbing.
+If you don't like or can't get sataw beans just bump up the gizzards and/or livers a bit or add some hearts.
+For details see our Sataw Beans Page.